dusty-nv/jetson-inference/docs/aux-streaming.md

 ### RTSP

-RTSP streams are subscribed to from a remote host over UDP/IP.
+RTSP network streams are subscribed to from a remote host over UDP/IP.
 Unlike RTP, RTSP can dynamically query the stream properties (like resolution and codec), so these options don't need to be explicitly provided.

 ```bash
 $ video-viewer rtsp://<remote-ip>:1234 my_video.mp4  # subscribe to RTSP feed from <remote-ip>, port 1234 (and save it to file)